learn-co-curriculum/careers-technical-interview-formats/README.md

 ### Coding Challenges

-We have a whole other lab on coding challenges so we won’t get into details here but the gist is a company will send you a “take home” challenge where they ask you to build an app in an allotted amount of time, sometimes in a specific language, sometimes in a language of your choice.
+Code challenges are when employers ask you to build a feature or application within an allotted time, sometimes in a specific language, sometimes in a language of your choice.

+Think of it half as an extended technical interview and half as you working on a project with the company.
+Typically, code challenges come with a set of instructions, some acceptance criteria, and a specified due date.

+As we’ve talked about in other pieces of content, a code challenge may be the first step, a middle step, or the final step in a company’s interview process.

 ### Technical Phone Screens